This post talks about

 - A Review of the Couchsurfing app & Tips for Getting Hosted

 As a long-time surfer, I will review the Couchsurfing app and touch on whether Couchsurfing is safe throughout my four years using the platform.

 Traveling on a budget is often thought to be limiting.
 It is true that less money might signify shabbier accommodation and unappetizing food, but that doesn’t have to be the case.

 Of course, where money falls short, you become more flexible.
-And as a 20 something solo traveler, my flexibility often allows me the opportunity to explore and experience things that may be deemed unfit for a 20 something solo traveler, especially for a girl.
+And as a 20-something solo traveler, my flexibility often allows me the opportunity to explore and experience things that may be deemed unfit for a 20-something solo traveler, especially for a girl.

-Specially coming from my parents.
+Especially coming from my parents.

 But since I am a #soulsearchingrebelliousmillennialgenerationx-after90s kid, I do so anyway.

 This is where Couchsurfing comes in.